aome510/aome510.github.io/content/about/index.md

 ShowBreadCrumbs: false
 ---

 Hi there!
-My name is Thang Pham, aka [**aome**](github.com/aome510).
+I'm Thang Pham, aka [**aome**](github.com/aome510).
 I'm currently a third-year student at University of Waterloo studying Computer Science.

 My current field of interest ranges from software development to robotics, automation, and embedded programming.
 I love building things and experimenting with new technology.